 What are the main types of horse rugs?

-There are wide range of blankets for horses, the main ones are:
+There are wide range of horse rugs, the main ones are:

 - Fly Rugs